 The Board has put in place a formal process to self-evaluate its performance on a regular basis.
-The Board undertook a self-evaluation of its performance in 2014 and concluded that it has operated effectively in delivering the objectives set out in its Terms of Reference.
+The Board undertook a self-evaluation of its performance in 2015 and concluded that it has operated effectively in delivering the objectives set out in its Terms of Reference, and that the information used by the Board was accurate and relevant.
 The Terms of Reference underwent a full review by the Board in 2012.

-2014 - 2015 Managing Board activities
+2015-2016 Managing Board activities

-Board meetings were held throughout 2014 - 2015 and covered regular agenda items, including risk management, staffing and progress against the operational business plan.
+Board meetings were held throughout 2015-2016 and covered regular agenda items, including risk management, staffing and progress against the operational business plan.